semaphoreci/docs/conditions-dsl.md

       when: "branch =~ '^df\/'"
 ```

-### Skip block execution when branch is staging or master
+### Condition is met when branch is staging or master

 ```yaml
 blocks: